Alex Russo: Fictional character biography

 Alex also has a relationship with another student named Riley, which ends quickly after he witnesses her eating large amounts of chocolate, but begins again when she convinces him that she is a good luck charm for their school's baseball team.
 They finally go on a date during the third to last episode, where Alex shows herself to get jealous too easily, which cause the two to break up.
 Alex brings life to a mannequin which she pretends to be in a relationship with in order to make Riley jealous, which causes Riley to go back to Alex, only to be replaced with another boy the following season.

 The second season continues with a myriad of spells and magic gone awry, the first of which is her joining an academic game at her school called the Quiz Bowl and wearing a pair of pants known as "Smarty Pants" that grant her infinite knowledge.
 She wears the pants for too long and ends up having skeleton legs, which are fixed towards the end.
 Another love interest of Alex's, Dean Moriarty, also makes his debut appearance in this episode, as a new student who is forced to help set up the Quiz Bowl.

 Alex's infatuation with Dean is revealed to her nemesis, Gigi, after she steals Alex's magical diary and finds that Alex's "knight in shining armor" is Dean.
 Alex reveals this to everyone, including Dean, in order to avoid giving Gigi any sort of satisfaction from doing it herself.
 The two confess their love for one another during a race which Dean is involved in, and they begin their relationship.

 During their relationship, Alex gets involved with another boy from WizTech, Ronald Longcape Jr., after he is forced to leave WizTech due to a "plastic ball infestation".
 Ronald, after becoming infatuated with Alex himself, shapeshifts into Dean in order to "end" Alex's relationship with them.
 This causes Alex to start a relationship with Ronald, as it appears to her as her only option.
 She agrees to go to WizTech with him, where she realizes that Ronald has kidnapped Dean and put him in a block of jelly.
 Alex realizes that she truly loves Dean, and leaves Ronald.
 However, the two break up shortly after, then again in Dean's dream, after Alex uses a spell to get into his head.

+In Wizards Beyond Waverly Place, Alex is revealed to be the mother of Justin's young charge, Billie.
+Due to Billie's evil grandfather, Alex and Justin had erased everyone's memories of the truth.
+Alex sacrifices herself to save her family and becomes trapped in another dimension, but is later rescued and reunited with her husband Damien and daughter Billie.